How to Apply

 Admission to graduate programs in the School of Education is granted throughout the year.
 There are no strict application deadlines, but we encourage you to apply well in advance of the term during which you wish to start.
-Our cohort programs (master of arts in educational leadership and master of arts in teaching with certification/licensure) have specific start dates for each class group, though other programs may allow you to begin at any time during the fall, spring, or summer terms.
+You can begin graduate programs at various times, depending on what degree or certification yo uare seeking.
+Program start terms are as follows:

-Some of the graduate education programs have specific admission requirements that will also help students meet the Illinois state certification/licensure requirements upon completion of their program.
+Some of the graduate education programs have specific admission requirements that will also help students meet the Illinois state licensure requirements upon completion of their program.

-All graduate education, teacher certification, and approval/endorsement candidates will need the following:
+All graduate education, teacher licensure, and approval/endorsement candidates will need the following:

 - Official transcripts from all colleges and universities you have attended, sent directly to North Park University: